-Generally in DataWorks, the data integration function is used to periodically import business data generated in your system to the workspace and periodically export the flow computing results to the data source you specify for further display or operation.
+The data integration function allows to periodically import business data generated in your system to the workspace and periodically export the flow computing results to the data source you specify for further display or operation.

-Currently, data from the following data sources can be imported to or exported from the workspace through the data integration function: RDS, MySQL, SQL Server, PostgreSQL, MaxCompute, ApsaraDB for Memcache, DRDS, OSS, Oracle, FTP, dm, HDFS, and MongoDB.
-For details about supported data source types, see Supported data source types.
+Currently, data from the following data sources can be imported to or exported from the workspace through the data integration function: RDS, MySQL, SQL Server, PostgreSQL, MaxCompute, ApsaraDB for Memcache, DRDS, OSS, Oracle, FTP, DM, Hdfs, MongoDB, and so on.
+For more information, see Supported data source types.

 This section uses MySQL as an example to show how to export data in Data IDE to MySQL through the data integration function.

 If your database is a self-built database on ECS or a RDS/MongoDB data source, you must add the data synchronization machine IP address whitelist to your ECS security group or RDS/MongoDB whitelist.
-For details, see Add whitelist and security group.
+For more information, see Add whitelist and security group.

 If you use a custom resource group to schedule RDS data synchronization tasks, you must add the machine IP address of the custom resource group to the RDS whitelist.